KevinM2k/coinbase-trader/README.md

 - **Detailed Logging**: See exactly what the bot is doing at all times
 - **Automatic Balance Detection**: Protects ALL your available coin balance
 - **No Direct Selling**: Bot only places/updates stop-loss orders, Coinbase executes the actual sells
+- **Dynamic Price Precision**: Automatically detects and rounds to the correct decimal places for each trading pair

 ## How It Works

-1. **Emergency Stop**: Set an absolute minimum price.
-If the coin drops to this level, sell everything immediately.

-2. **Trailing Stop**: Follows the price upward.
-When the price increases by your threshold percentage (e.g., 5%), the stop-loss moves up to stay a certain percentage (e.g., 5%) below the current price.
+1. **Trailing Stop**: Follows the price upward.
+When the price increases by your threshold percentage (e.g., 3%), the stop-loss moves up to stay a certain percentage (e.g., 15%) below the current price.

-3. **Example**:
+2. **Example**:
-   - You buy at $0.025
+   - MON opens at $0.0301
-   - Initial trailing stop: $0.022 (12% below entry)
+   - Initial trailing stop: $0.025585 (15% below opening)
-   - Emergency stop: $0.020 (20% below entry)
-   - Price rises to $0.030 (+20%) → Trailing stop moves to $0.0285
+   - Price rises to $0.031003 (+3%) → Trailing stop moves to $0.0263526 (15% below $0.031003)
+   - Price continues to $0.035 (+16.3%) → Trailing stop moves to $0.02975 (15% below $0.035)
-   - Price drops to $0.0285 → Bot sells and locks in your profit
+   - Price drops to $0.02975 → Coinbase executes sell and locks in your profit
-   - If price ever crashes to $0.020 → Bot sells immediately (emergency)
+   - Maximum possible loss: 15% from the highest price reached

 ## Installation